 What we do

-The Disability Rights Taskforce aims to remove inequalities experienced by disabled people in society, beyond the COVID-19 pandemic.
+The Disability Rights Taskforce worked to remove the inequalities experienced by disabled people in society, beyond the COVID-19 pandemic.

 In July 2021, the Disability Equality Forum published the ‘Locked Out: Liberating Disabled People’s Lives and Rights in Wales beyond COVID-19’ report.

-The report highlights inequalities experienced by disabled people in society, particularly during the coronavirus pandemic.
+The report highlighted inequalities experienced by disabled people in society, particularly during the coronavirus pandemic.

 A part of the Welsh Government’s response to the report was to establish the Disability Rights Taskforce.

-To address the issues highlighted in the report, the Taskforce will work collaboratively with:
+To address the issues highlighted in the report, the Taskforce worked collaboratively with:

 - people with lived experience and expertise